 “Remember the physical, mental and emotional limits of the child,” he says.
 “Spread out the work so it is not unnecessarily taxing.”
 Read more of Artero’s advice for first-time Pinewood Derby parents.

-An Outlaw Pinewood Derby, Just for Boy Scouts
+An Outlaw Pinewood Derby, Just for Scouts BSA members

 Some Scouts stacked rolls of quarters on their car, thinking heavier is better.
 Others went the opposite direction, shaving the wood block down to a pencil on wheels to make it light and aerodynamic.